farbodab/odh-dashboard/README.md

 # Install development/build dependencies
 npm install

-# Start the development server
+# Start the development server (frontend only)
 npm run start:dev

+# Start the development server for the frontend + the backend server concurrently (all logs on the same console)
+npm run start:dev-conc

 # Run a production build (outputs to "dist" dir)
 npm run build